Alaa-Atwa/Docker-cheatsheet/README.md

 # update a container
 # limiting the cpu and memory usage.
-docker container update --cpu 2 --memory 512M
+docker container update --cpus 2 --memory 512M

 # update the restart policy
-docker container update --restart always
+docker container update --restart always nginx

 # interact with a running container (you can use sh instead)
 docker exec -it alpine-machine /bin/bash